 Figure 2.3 - Multivariable Mendelian randomization.
 Adapted from Zheng et al. Multivariable MR uses multiple instruments (Z1, ..., Zn) associated with multiple, potentially correlated exposures (e.g., X1, X2 and X3) to jointly estimate the independent causal effect of each of the exposures on a particular outcome (Y).
 It can also be used to explore mediation following two-step MR.

 Figure 2.4 - One-sample Mendelian randomization.
-(A) MR relies on the following three core assumptions (see Chapter 2 for other assumptions): (1) the genetic variant(s) being used as an instrument (Z) is associated with the exposure (X); (2) the instrument in independent of measured and unmeasured confounders (U) of the association between the exposure (X) and outcome (Y); and (3) there is no independent pathway between the instrument (Z) and outcome (Y) other than through the exposure (X) – otherwise known as horizontal pleiotropy or the exclusion restriction assumption (see Chapter 4 for definition).
+(A) MR relies on the following three core assumptions: (1) the genetic variant(s) being used as an instrument (Z) is associated with the exposure (X); (2) the instrument in independent of measured and unmeasured confounders (U) of the association between the exposure (X) and outcome (Y); and (3) there is no independent pathway between the instrument (Z) and outcome (Y) other than through the exposure (X) – otherwise known as horizontal pleiotropy or the exclusion restriction assumption.
 (B) MR can be perceived as being analogous to a randomized controlled trial (RCT), whereby the random assortment of alleles at conception is equivalent to the randomization method with an RCT.
 This randomization process produces groups of individuals who differ with respect to the intervention (in the case of MR, genetic variation) and between which confounders are equally distributed.
 Therefore, any differences observed in the outcome of interest between these randomly allocated groups should be due to the exposure with which the genetic variant(s) are associated.
-(C) In the most simple of scenarios, the causal estimate of the association between the exposure (X) and outcome (Y) can be derived using the instrumental variable ratio method (otherwise known as the Wald ratio), where 𝛽𝐼𝑉 is the causal estimate derived from instrumental variable (i.e., MR) analyses, 𝛽𝑌𝑍 is the association between the instrument (Z) and the outcome (Y) and 𝛽𝑋𝑍 is the association between the instrument (Z) and the exposure (X) – see Chapter 5 – Chapter 8 for the variety of methods used to derive causal estimates.
+(C) In the most simple of scenarios, the causal estimate of the association between the exposure (X) and outcome (Y) can be derived using the instrumental variable ratio method (otherwise known as the Wald ratio), where 𝛽𝐼𝑉 is the causal estimate derived from instrumental variable (i.e., MR) analyses, 𝛽𝑌𝑍 is the association between the instrument (Z) and the outcome (Y) and 𝛽𝑋𝑍 is the association between the instrument (Z) and the exposure (X).

 Figure 2.7 - Two-step Mendelian randomization for exploring mediation.
 (A) In the first step of two-step MR, a genetic variant (Z1) is used as an instrument for the exposure of interest (X) to estimate the causal impact of the exposure on a hypothesized mediator (M) of the association between the exposure (X) and outcome (Y).
 (B) In the second step, an independent (of Z1) genetic variant (Z2) is used as an instrument for the mediator (M) to establish the causal impact of the mediator (M) on the outcome (Y).
 If there is evidence for a causal effect of X on M and M on Y (as well as X on Y), the estimates from these two steps can be combined to provide evidence for or against the mediating role of a variable on the exposure-outcome effect using e.g., multivariable MR.